 Where protected species are likely to occur, development proposals should be accompanied by a protected species survey undertaken by a competent and suitably qualified ecologist and submitted with an application.
 The survey should include an appraisal and appropriate survey evidence of the likelihood and level of presence of the protected species and provide sufficient information to assess the effects of the development on the species, together with any proposed prevention, mitigation or compensation measures.
 A key test will be whether the viability of the species or habitat would be maintained at this site for the foreseeable future.
-Where the species is protected under the Conservation of Habitats and Species
+Where the species is protected under the Conservation of Habitats and Species Regulations 2010 (the Habitats Regulations)34 it will also be necessary to demonstrate that any harm to the

-&lt;sup>37 Natural Environment and Rural Communities Act, 2006.
+32 Natural Environment and Rural Communities Act, 2006.
 Section 40 places a duty on public authorities to conserve biodiversity for the first time.
 This section states that (1) Every public authority must, in exercising its functions, have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity, and (3) Conserving biodiversity includes, in relation to a living organism or type of habitat, restoring or enhancing a population or habitat.
 This places a duty on all Local Authorities to conserve wider biodiversity in addition to the statutory protection given to certain sites and species.
 Also Section 55 changes the situation regarding the Local Authority role and SSSI protection.
 Guidance for Local Authorities on Implementing the Biodiversity Duty has been produced by Defra.
 Section 41 refers to the list of the living organisms and types of habitat which in the Secretary of State's opinion are of principal importance for the purpose of conserving biodiversity.

-&lt;sup>38 The legislative provisions in Great Britain for the protection of wild animals are contained primarily in the Wildlife and Countryside Act, 1981, Sections 9-12, the wild animals which are protected are listed in Schedules 5-7 of the Act and the provisions for the granting of licenses and enforcement are set out in Sections 16-27.
+33 The legislative provisions in Great Britain for the protection of wild animals are contained primarily in the Wildlife and Countryside Act, 1981, Sections 9-12, the wild animals which are protected are listed in Schedules 5-7 of the Act and the provisions for the granting of licenses and enforcement are set out in Sections 16-27.
 In England and Wales, enforcement provisions were extended and some amendments for protection made by the Countryside Rights of Access Act 2000 (CRoW act) Section 81 and Schedule 12.

-Regulations 2010 (the Habitats Regulations) it will also be necessary to demonstrate that any harm to the species is justified by reasons of overriding public interest.
+34 These animal and plant species are listed on Annex IV of the Habitat Directive.
+The animals (not birds) are protected under Regulation 41 of the Habitats and Species Regulations 2010 and are listed on Schedule 2 of these Regulations; plants are protected species is justified by reasons of overriding public interest.
 This public interest may relate to public health, public safety, beneficial consequence of primary importance to the environment, or other reasons of a social or economic nature.